TIMMYG Studios

 color = "#d19d00",

-isPersistent = true, -- Stays until cleared
+isPersistent = true, -- Stays until manually cleared

-tone = "ALERT_A", -- From tones.json
+tone = "ALERT_A", -- Tone name from tones.json

 },